Bitnation Price Tops $0.0000 on Exchanges (XPAT)

 Buying and Selling Bitnation

-It is usually not possible to purchase alternative cryptocurrencies such as Bitnation directly using U.S. dollars.
-Investors seeking to acquire Bitnation should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitnation using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Bitnation directly using US dollars.
+Investors seeking to acquire Bitnation should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitnation using one of the exchanges listed above.

 Receive News & Updates for Bitnation Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitnation and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.